-->

 Luffa sponges are members of the Cucurbitaceae family, which includes pumpkins, squash, watermelon and cucumbers.
 They are susceptible to a wide range of insects.
 They include the cucumber beetle, aphids, slugs and snails and squash vine borers.

-luffa sponges are affected by a range of fungus and viruses.
+luffa sponges are affected by a range of fungi and viruses.
 Most notable is Downy and powdery mildews.
 Start treatments when the hot and humid summer weather begins in your area.

 Check luffa plants frequently and remove any dried gourds.
 These will be brown, feel light and dry, and rattle with loose seeds when shaken.
 Mature gourds will begin to turn brown and dry.
 Harvest the fruit immediately if frost arrives, as the fruits may rot if left on the vine past this time.